watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 1. To complete the conversation, enter something like `Tell me why`.
 The assistant says `To get to the other side!` and the action ends.

-1. To see the summary, enter `Escalate to agent`.
-This triggers the `Invoke GPT Chat Completion API` action and shows the response that is returned.
+1. To see the summary, enter `human agent`.
+This causes Watson Assistant to invoke the `Fallback` action, which is configured to call the `Escalate to Agent` action.
+This then triggers the `Invoke GPT Chat Completion API` action and shows the response that is returned.

 An example response might look something like this: `The user asked the chatbot to tell a joke.
 The chatbot asked "Why did the chicken cross the road?" but the user talked about liking chicken salad instead.
 The chatbot repeated the joke question and the user asked to close their bank account.
 The chatbot kept asking the same question until finally revealing the classic punchline - the chicken crossed the road to get to the other side.`

-If you repeat your preview using different answers, you should see different variations and level of detail in the summary returned by OpenAI.
+1. After showing the summary to the user, it then initiates a transfer to a human agent.
+Unless you have configured a contact center, this will not work, but it is included in the kit to show how it would be invoked if you did have one configured.
+See details in the next section.

 ## Technical Details